Some Examples of Bicrossed Products with the Rapid Decay Property: Introduction

 \section{Introduction}

-The rapid decay property, which shall be referred as property \( \RD \), or simply \( \RD \) in this paper, be it for discrete groups (Jolissaint~\cite{MR943303}) or discrete quantum groups (Vergnioux~\cite{MR2329000}, see also Bhowmick, Voigt \& Zacharias~\cite{MR3448333} for a non-unimodular variation), is an interesting approximation property, partly due to its connection with \( K \)-theory, \( L^{2} \)-homology et cetera.
-On the other hand, from its introduction by Kac (\cite{MR0229061}) in the 1960s to the culmination work of Vaes \& Vainerman (\cite{MR1970242}) in the general setting of locally compact groups, the bicrossed product construction, as a systematic procedure to produce large classes of non-commutative and non-cocommutative quantum groups, plays an important role in the development of the still rapidly growing field of quantum groups.
-In the work of Fima \& the author \cite{MR4345210}, we give a systematic theoretical study of property \( \RD \) for (the discrete dual of) bicrossed products \( \Gamma \bowtie G \) of a matched pair \( (\Gamma, G) \) of a compact group \( G \) with a discrete one \( \Gamma \).
-The main results there are that \( \widehat{\Gamma \bowtie G} \) has \( \RD \) if and only if both \( \Gamma \) and \( \widehat{G} \) have \( \RD \) in a compatible manner (Theorem~\ref{theo:66c73d7c75f29067} below has a more precise formulation).
-One key component in formulating these results is the notion of a matched pair of length functions, which is intimately related to the fusion structure of irreducible representations of the compact quantum group \( \Gamma \bowtie G \).
-We point out that one major drawback of these theoretical results is that, in practice, due to the complexity of this notion, it can be quite difficult to verify that the witnessing length functions for the relevant approximation properties like \( \RD \) or polynomial growth are matched or not.
-This is the main reason for the lack of concrete examples in \cite{MR4345210}.
+The rapid decay property, aka.
+Property \RD, be it for discrete groups (Jolissaint~\cite{MR943303}) or discrete quantum groups (Vergnioux~\cite{MR2329000}), is an interesting approximation property due to its connection with \( K \)-theory, \( L^{2} \)-homology et cetera.
+From its introduction by Kac (\cite{MR0229061}) in the 1960s to the culminating work of Vaes \& Vainerman (\cite{MR1970242}), bicrossed products, as a large class of non-commutative and non-cocommutative quantum groups, play an important role in the development of the still rapidly growing of the study of quantum groups.
+In \cite{MR4345210}, we give a systematic theoretical study of property \RD of (the dual of) bicrossed products \( \Gamma \bowtie G \) of a matched pair \( (\Gamma, G) \) of a compact group with a discrete one.
+The main results there being that \( \widehat{\Gamma \bowtie G} \) has \RD if and only if both \( \Gamma \) and \( \widehat{G} \) have \RD in a compatible manner (Theorem~\ref{theo:66c73d7c75f29067} below has a more precise formulation).
+One of the key component in formulating this result is the notion of matched pair of length functions, which is closely related to the fusion structure of irreducible representations of the compact quantum group \( \Gamma \bowtie G \).
+In practice, it is quite difficult to verify that the witnessing length functions for the relevant approximation properties like \RD or polynomial growth are matched.
+This is the main reason of the lack of concrete examples in the theoretical study of \cite{MR4345210}, which is a major drawback of the study there.